nickyiliwang0000/h/accessibility/accessibility-testing.md

 W3C also provides an extensive list of tools [here](https://www.w3.org/WAI/ER/tools/).

-If you'd like to learn more about Accessibility, check out [additional resources for accessibility](https://github.com/HackerYou/bootcamp-notes/blob/master/accessibility/accessibility-resources.md) in the notes.
+**For more resources on accessibility, check out [additional resources for accessibility](https://github.com/HackerYou/bootcamp-notes/blob/master/stuff-you-need-to-know/resources-and-cheatsheets/accessibility-resources.md) in the notes.**